 Hey there!
 I’m a fifth-year Ph.D.
 Candidate in Economics at the Department of Economics of the University of Bern.
-I am visiting the MIT economics department during the 2023-2024 academic year.
+I was visiting the MIT economics department during the 2023-2024 academic year.
 My research interests are in quantile methods and panel data econometrics.
 You can download my CV here.

 Working Papers